seng637-Winter/seng637-a1-CA-Proc/seng637-a1-team-5.md

 - More engaging to the testers.
 #### Cons
 - Hard to ensure complete or balanced coverage of all functions and use cases.
-- Less repeatability in testing, outside of generated bug reports
+- Less repeatability in testing, aside from re-testing generated bug reports
 - Required high familiarity with the SUT, and lots of cross-referencing with the design document to assess expected behavior.
 - Effectiveness depends on the enthusiasm and skill of the tester.